LLNL/sundials/README.md

 Next-Generation Scientific Software Technologies program under contract DE-AC52-07NA27344.
-Additional support is also provided by SciDAC partnerships with the U.S. Department of Energy’s FES, NP, BES, OE, and BER offices and the LLNL Institutional Scientific Capability Portfolio.
+Additional support is also provided by SciDAC partnerships with the U.S. Department of Energy’s FES, NP, BES, OE, and BER offices as well as the LLNL Institutional Scientific Capability Portfolio.

 ## License ##